addy-dclxvi/blog/content/post/configuring-urxvt.md

 URxvt uses base16 style colorscheme.
 It stores background color, foreground color, cursor color, black, red, green, yellow, blue, magenta, cyan, and white.
 Actually it could store more color for bold, underline, and many others.
-But I let it default, it will take color from other stored colors automatically.
+But I let it to be default, it will take color from other stored colors automatically.

 {{< highlight ".Xresources" "linenos=table, linenostart=1" >}}
 !!
 Colorscheme